ChakmaSajib/TodoDeal/README.md

 ## Future plans
-1 will add user **authentication** and custom **admin panel** to controll more options 2 so that, exiting user in database only can create/delete/update own todo note and would be able to share his all todo notes with others
+1. I will add user **authentication** and custom **admin panel** to control more options
+2. so that, exiting user in database only can create/delete/update own todo note and would be able to share his all todo notes with others
-3 will update **function views** into **Classview** adding more functionality 4 will change the UI for better
+3. will update **function views** into **Classview** adding more functionality
+4. will change the UI for better